dgolman/baseball-chat/README.md

-MeteorChat
+Baseball Chat
 ==========

-Simple chat application with different chat-rooms built on the [Meteor](http://www.meteor.com/) JavaScript Platform.

-Not much functionality, only to demonstrate how _simple_ it is to set up a reactive app using Meteor.

-Used add-on packages (for convenience only!):

-* `bootstrap` for beautifying the UI
-* `accounts-password` and `accounts-ui` for having the user authenticated right out of the box
+Simple chat application for entreprenuers to vent and listen to help others through difficult startup times.

-Application is deployed at <http://chat.n-k.de>
+Application is deployed at <http://baseballchat.meteor.com>

-Feel free to fork/copy/whatever...
+Feel free to contribute in anyway.
+Create an issue, fork and pull request, etc.